Peoples Democratic Party (Nigeria): 2015 elections

 In the 2015 elections, the incumbent president and PDP presidential nominee, Goodluck Jonathan, was defeated by General Muhammadu Buhari of the All Progressives Congress by 55% to 45%, losing by 2.6 million votes out of approximately 28.6 million valid votes cast.
 Out of Nigeria's 36 states and the Federal Capital Territory, General Muhammadu Buhari won 21 states, while President Goodluck Jonathan won 15 states and the Federal Capital Territory.

 2019 elections

-In the 2019 elections, former vice president Atiku Abubakar and PDP presidential candidate, together with his party, rejected the outcome of the elections as INEC was yet to conclude the process and make an official pronouncement.
+In the 2019 elections which was won by then-incumbent President Muhammadu Buhari, former vice president and PDP presidential candidate Atiku Abubakar, together with his party, rejected the outcome of the elections as INEC was yet to conclude the process and make an official pronouncement.
 On 25 February, PDP National Party Chair Prince Uche Secondus alleged that the result as announced by INEC were incorrect.